 Get Your Groove on with a Train Ride to Kilkenny

-If you visit Kilkenny for a music festival you'll definitely be busy in the evenings, but what is there to do during the day?
+If you travel by train to Kilkenny for a music festival you'll definitely be busy in the evenings, but what is there to do during the day?
 Kilkenny has one bad-ass castle and hiking trails on the castle grounds.
 You can also check out the arts and crafts complex near the castle.
 The Smithwick's tour is another highlight and is the only brewery tour I've been on featuring a centuries old ruined abbey.

 For more about Kilkenny, see:

-Traverse Ireland from East to West with a Train Ride to Galway
+Travel Ireland By Train from East to West to Galway

-If you invest two and a half hours on the train ride, you can get all the way across Ireland to Galway.
+If you invest two and a half hours on the scenic train ride from Dublin, you can get all the way across Ireland to Galway.
 Galway is a quintessential university town with a lively town center and raging river and rapids coursing through it.
 I particularly love the National University of Ireland Galway campus in the Autumn when the ivy covered buildings light up in red foliage.

 Galway is also a great starting point for a road trip around Connemara in Ireland's Gaeltacht (Irish speaking region).
 You'll need a car to effectively explore the wilds of Connemara but you can shave nearly 3 hours off that drive from Dublin by taking the train to Galway.